 - B2.4: the authentication wrapper key.
 This asset is stored encrypted in persistent memory. - B2.5: the asymmetric biometric key.
 This asset is persistent.
-The product uses the fingerprint match on device as authentication factor. - B2.6: the biometric fingerprint data.
-This asset is persistent, stored encrypted into persistent memory. - B2.7: the cache key.
-This asset is persistent. - o B2.8: the biometric fingerprint enciphering key.
-This asset is volatile.
+The product uses the match on device as authentication factor. - o B2.6: the cache key.
+This asset is persistent. - B2.7: the biometric enciphering key.
+This asset is persistent, protected by some other assets.